How to Install Loupe Image Viewer on Ubuntu: A Step-by-Step Guide for Efficient Image Management

 Install Loupe Image Viewer in Ubuntu:

-Before Installing Loupe Image Viewer you need to install flatpak, follow the below-mentioned steps to install flatpak on Ubuntu distribution.
+Before Installing Loupe Image Viewer, you need to install Flatpak; follow the below-mentioned steps to install Flatpak on Ubuntu distribution.

 To install Flatpak on Ubuntu 18.10 (Cosmic Cuttlefish) or later, simply run: